5 Tips for Making a Good Lychee

 lychees as garnish.

-vodka you can refer to the Beverage Tasting
+quality of your vodka you can refer to the Beverage

-Institute of Chicago's 1998 blind taste test of 40
+Tasting Institute of Chicago's 1998 blind taste test

-Iceberg and Stolichnaya Gold Vodka at the top
+Canadian Iceberg and Stolichnaya Gold Vodka at the

 and Smirnoff, Belvedere Schenley and Mr. Boston's at